MediumWaffle/TrigTrot/README.md

-# MalAarCal - Trig Trials
+# MalAarCal - Trig Trot

 Our project is to make an infinite size scrolling platformer.
 This is a type of game where the main character, is on a 2D plane.